customers assisted during financial hardship*

 Delivered new tools and training for our people to support of customers experiencing vulnerability

 We believe growing our business inclusively and serving the whole community is fundamental to addressing financial inclusion and equality.

-Suncorp has three levels of vulnerability, resilience and wellbeing training:
+In addition to the above, Suncorp has three levels of vulnerability, resilience and wellbeing training:

 - Financial Inclusion Awareness for employees to build understanding of financial inclusion, resilience and wellbeing

 - Vulnerable Customer Training for front-line teams, which aims to build capability to identify and help vulnerable customers and refer them to external partners for specialist support when required